 Leaning over the forecast pages with my manager, I discovered a logic error in one of the regional reports.
 I congratulated myself for finding and correcting the error before the VP’s presentation.
 The numbers well received, I was invited to happy hour with the bosses.
-Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and placed my drink order.
+Slinging my suit jacket over my shoulder, I left my shirt sleeves rolled, joined my colleagues at the bar, and ordered a well-deserved Long Island iced tea.

 Just as I slid away to relieve my aching bladder, the waitress approached.
 “Honey, your zipper is down,” she said.

 Grabbing at the back of my waist, my head pounded as a river of nausea churned.
 The top button was fastened but the tails of my crisp white blouse waved out between the unzipped teeth like a surrender flag.
 If my zipper was down at happy hour, it had been down since before lunch, and no one, NO ONE, mentioned it as I ran around the office, leaned over my boss’s desk, or met with the VP.

 Right then, right there, I vowed to always let people know if they had inadvertently left an opening for embarrassment.

 Thus began an obsession with helping strangers and work colleagues by approaching them with a frank whisper “Your collar is flipped out and your shirt tags are showing.”
 Or “You have a piece of toilet paper trailing from your shoe.”
 Or “The zipper on the back of your dress slipped down an inch.”
 Or “Your button is popped and your bra is peeking through.”
 Or “It looks like you’ve ripped a small hole in the seam of your pants.”

 Some strangers seemed to appreciate my help.
 Others looked at me as though I was trying to accost them.